rapper and mercury prize winner for her debut album ‘speech therapy’

 Alexis Lee

-Alexis Lee also known as Style Me Sunday:
+Alexis Lee (she/ her) also known as Style Me Sunday:

 I used to go fishing with my dad.
 He says he remembers taking me when I was in a buggy.
 Once I remember he asked me to hold his rod whilst we went to the shop, we been staring at it for a couple of hours with no bites.
 Suddenly the tip bent over and the rod shook.
 I’d caught an eel.
 I ended up putting it in a big coke bottle as I was so excited i’d managed to catch this thing on my own and it was all I had to put it in.
 He certainly wasn’t as impressed as I was.